SoumilK1/Interpreting-epidemiological-surveillance-data/README.md

 assembly
 ```
 ### Running the Jar file
-The JAR File can be found in `target/scala-2.13`, and is named such that it has "assembly" in its string.
+The created JAR File can be found in `target/scala-2.13`, and is named such that it has "assembly" in its string.

 To run the JAR file, you might need to create a new directory which has the following tree: